Randomized Confidence Bounds for Stochastic Partial Monitoring: Towards a randomized CBP

 This randomization procedure was introduced by \citet{vaswani2019old} for randomizing Upper Confidence Bound (UCB) strategies in the bandit setting.
 We generalize these ideas to the broader PM setting, where confidence bounds articulate a successive elimination criterion.
 This requires to define the randomized confidence bounds on quantities estimated for each action pair $\{i,j\}$ in $\mathcal N$.
-We will now show how this mechanism can be considered seamlessly in the theoretical analysis of \CBP{}, allowing to maintain the regret guarantees with \RandCBP{}. \paragraph{Regret analysis} The analysis, follows the structure of \CBP's analysis \citep{bartok2011minimax}, and involves upper bounding the expected number of times the confidence bounds succeed and fail, as detailed in Appendix \ref{subsection:boundingA} and \ref{subsection:boundingB} respectively.
-For the failure case, we leverage that the probability of the randomized SE criterion failing becomes negligible over time following \citet{kveton2019garbage}.
+We will now show how this mechanism can be considered seamlessly in the theoretical analysis of \CBP{}, allowing to maintain the regret guarantees with \RandCBP{}.

+\paragraph{Regret analysis} The analysis, follows the structure of \CBP's analysis \citep{bartok2011minimax}, and involves upper bounding the expected number of times the confidence bounds succeed and fail, as detailed in Appendix \ref{subsection:boundingA} and \ref{subsection:boundingB}.
+Inspired by \citet{kveton2019garbage}, we leverage that the probability that the randomized SE criteria fails becomes negligible over time.
 For the success case, we adapt lemmas from \citet{bartokICML2012} by observing that the randomized bounds are always upper bounded by their deterministic counterparts.
-The detailed analysis is reported in Appendix \ref{appendix:regretRandCBP}.
+Detailed analysis is reported in Appendix \ref{appendix:regretRandCBP}.

 \begin{theorem} Consider the interval $[A,B]$, with $B = \sqrt{\alpha \log(t) }$ and $A\leq0$.
 Set the randomization over $K$ bins with a probability $\epsilon$ on the tail and a standard deviation $\sigma$.
 Set $f(t) = \alpha^{1/3} t^{2/3} \log(t)^{1/3}$, $\eta_a = W_a^{2/3}$ and $\alpha>1$.
 On easy games, \RandCBP{} achieves